Three Bridges Create Park and Sparks of Community

 When Katie and Ben Liesch bought their spacious and extremely affordable home on Pierce Street in 2006, they had no idea the valley below would transform like Cinderalla’s pumpkin.

-Katie extracts something intriguing to the delight of 5-year-old Liesl.
+Katie extracts something intriguing to the delight of her 5-year-old daughter.
 After guessing shrimp and lobster, Katie reveals the answer.
 A crawfish!

 The kids send the treasure back into the Menomonee, but their exploring continues.

 “I think we have a couple of scientists in the family.
 Our oldest want to be an entomologist; he’s been on that since he was three.
 I wouldn’t be surprised if he did,” Ben and Katie say.

 Dad Ben admits his greatest joy is cruising through the restored valley on his bike, to work.